KittySou/game-of-codes/README.md

 # Game of Codes 🕹️
+<p>A simple interactive game app aiming to introduce non-coders to the basics of Ruby.</p>

+## Pain 🤕
 <p>In the era where the Internet is our #1 resource to obtain any type of information, it can become overhelming at times.</p>
-<p>A simple interactive game app aiming to introduce non-coders to the basics of Ruby.</p>

 <br>